clangd/chrome-remote-index/docs/index.md

 about this process can be found [here](https://clangd.llvm.org/installation.html#editor-plugins).

-## Pointing clangd to llvm-remote-index-server
+## Pointing clangd to chromium-remote-index-server

 Finally you'll need to point clangd at this particular index server.
 The easiest way to achieve this is via user configuration: a config.yaml file in an